Ekwav/mmorpg/buildings.md

 * Changing the terrain by grabbing one vertexpoint and move it up or down.
 * The vertexpoint is moved in block steps.
 * Vertexpoints around the selectet one move with every 2 block difference.

+## Placing of building sites:

+## Placing of buildings:

+* A building can only be placed inside a building site
+   * It has to be complete